puspo668/smart-classroom-automation/README.md

-# Smart Classroom Automation and Monitoring System Using IoT and ESP32
+# Smart Classroom Automation with IoT and Attendance Management.

 ## 📌 Project Overview